lambda-feedback/user-documentation/docs/teacher/reference/response_area_components/Math_Multi_Line.md

 # Math_Multi_Line

-This response area is an extension of [Math_Single_Line](Math_Single_Line.md), and provided multi-line math support.
-For example, when writing mathematical proofs.
+This response area is a general handwriting input that produces markdown output.
+Uses the MathPix API, which includes mathematics as dollar-delimited LaTeX.

 ## Evaluation Function Options